Fields' day: No. 3 Ohio State routs No. 2 Clemson 49-28 - WHIZ News

 From there it was all Buckeyes.
 Fields threw touchdown passes to tight ends Luke Farrell and Jeremy Ruckert on consecutive drives to give Ohio State a 21-14 lead early in the second quarter.

-Operating without offensive coordinator Tony Elliott, who did not make the trip while in COVID-19 protocols, the Clemson offense couldn’t respond.
-The Buckeyes kept rolling behind Field, though not without a major scare.
+Operating without offensive coordinator Tony Elliott, who did not make the trip while in COVID-19 protocol, the Clemson offense couldn’t respond.
+The Buckeyes kept rolling behind Fields, though not without a major scare.

 The play was reviewed for a targeting foul that resulted in Clemson’s top linebacker being ejected and a first-and-goal for the Buckeyes.